 Mac Keyboard Shortcuts - Apple Support This link offers keyboard shortcuts on Apple devices.
 Some examples include document shortcuts, accessibility shortcuts, and finder and system shortcuts.

-Guide for People Who Are Blind or Low Vision - Microsoft Support This link opens to a guide that describes the most popular accessibility features of Windows and Microsoft Office.
+Accessibility Features Guide for People Who Are Blind or Low Vision - Microsoft Support This link opens to a guide that describes the most popular accessibility features of Windows and Microsoft Office.
 It also covers assistive technology products for Windows and Microsoft Office that are designed for people who are blind or have low vision.

 Windows Accessibility Options | American Foundation for the Blind (afb.org) This link explores Windows Ease of Access Center, a suite of software and special settings that can assist blind and low vision users.